4 Questions to Ask a TMJ Doctor

 – Vitamin D deficiency

 If you are experiencing TMJ pain, come to Koala® Center For Sleep & TMJ Disorders to meet with our TMJ doctor!
 Our kind and compassionate professionals are experienced in treating TMJ and can help diagnose the underlying cause of the disorder for long-term relief.
 Call one of our convenient locations to start improving your quality of sleep today!
-We have locations in: Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Kansas City, MO, Wausau, WI and El Paso, TX.
+We have locations in: Bloomington, IL, Peoria – Dunlap, IL, Mishawaka, IN, Kansas City, MO, Wausau, WI and El Paso, TX.
 All of our clinics are open from Monday to Thursday, with several of them also open on Friday or Saturday.
 A better quality of sleep is only a phone call away!
 We look forward to serving you!